2015 World Series

 The Mets took the lead in the 5th on a solo homer by Curtis Granderson and then made it 3-1 in the 6th when Cespedes and Duda led off with back-to-back singles and Conforto hit a sacrifice fly.
 With a two-run lead, the Mets then made a move to strengthen their defence, moving Cespedes from center field to left and having Lagares replace Conforto in the line-up to play center field.
 The Royals erased the lead in that half inning however, on a lead-off double by Ben Zobrist, a single by Lorenzo Cain and a sacrifice fly by Eric Hosmer.
 Cain then stole second base and tied the game when Mike Moustakas singled with two outs.
 Both starting pitchers then left the game as the 7th inning started, Volquez giving way to Danny Duffy and Harvey being replaced by Addison Reed.

 In the 8th, Kelvin Herrera took the mound for the Royals, but he allowed a two-out single to Lagares, who stole second base and then scored the go-ahead run when 1B Hosmer misplayed a ground ball by Wilmer Flores for an error.
 With a 4-3 lead, the Mets turned to Tyler Clippard in the bottom of the 8th.
 He allowed another lead-off double to Zobrist.
 Cain tried to lay down a bunt to move him to third base but failed, eventually striking out.
 Clippard then struck out Hosmer for the second out, but threw a wild pitch which allowed Zobrist to move within 90 feet of home.
 Kendrys Morales drew a walk and was replaced by pinch-runner Jarrod Dyson, but Moustakas grounded out to end the threat.
 The Royals had apparently squandered their best chance to tie the game, with the almost untouchable Jeurys Familia coming to pitch the 9th, but they still had a miracle left in their back pocket.
 After one out, Alex Gordon, who had been quiet for most of the postseason until then, homered to center field to tie the game again.
-It was now 4-4, with extra innings needed to decided a winner.
+It was now 4-4, with extra innings needed to decide a winner.

 It took some time for the teams to mount another scoring threat.
 Wade Davis masterfully struck out the side in the top of the 10th and Jon Niese also retired the Royals in order.
 In the 11th, against Ryan Madson, Lagares led off with a single and was bunted over to second by Flores.
 Michael Cuddyer struck out for the second out, but Granderson walked.
 However, David Wright was unable to get the key hit needed for the Mets to take the lead as he struck out swinging.
 With both teams running low on reliable bullpen arms, Ned Yost turned to starter Young in the 12th, and he struck out the side.
-He must have been especially pumped up, as he managed to hit 90mph on the radar gun, the first time he had done so since 2009, being someone who usually relies more on finesse to get batters out.
+He must have been especially pumped up, as he managed to hit 90 mph on the radar gun, the first time he had done so since 2009, being someone who usually relies more on finesse to get batters out.
 Colon took over for the Mets and he allowed a lead-off single to speedy Paulo Orlando, who moved to second on a sacrifice bunt by Escobar.
 Colon issued an intentional walk to Zobrist and Cain moved both runners by one base with a grounder to 1B Duda.
 Colon then issued another intentional walk, to Hosmer, to face Dyson, who had remained in the game after running for Morales earlier.
 He was unable to get the game-winning hit, flying out to center field.
 Neither team was able to score in the 13th and Young had another perfect inning in the top of the 14th, having faced only 10 batters in his three innings of work.
 Escobar led off the bottom of the frame against Colon and he reached on a throwing error by 3B Wright.
 Zobrist then singled, moving Escobar to third and Colon issued yet another intentional walk, to Cain, in order to load the bases and create a potential force play at home.
 The strategy did not work as Hosmer then lifted a fly ball to right field; RF Granderson had no chance of throwing out the speedy Escobar who scored the winning run on the sacrifice fly.

 The game tied the record for most innings in a World Series contest, matching Game 3 of the 2005 Series and Game 2 of 1916.
 By time, it was just shorter than the 2005 marathon between the Chicago White Sox and Houston Astros.
 Surprisingly, Escobar was not the first batter to lead off a World Series game with an inside-the park homer, as Patsy Dougherty had done so in Game 2 of the 1903 World Series; there had also been an inside-the-park homer in the 14-inning Game 2 in 1916.
 Among other oddities, FOX Sports lost its main television feed in the 4th inning, causing a seven-minute delay, before it moved to its international feed, forcing both managers to agree to play with limited video review capability until the problem was fixed.
 Young, not known as a strikeout pitcher, tied a record held by Walter Johnson and Tug McGraw by recording four strikeouts in extra innings, while, at the age of 42, Colon became the oldest man to lose a World Series game; knocking out Grover Cleveland Alexander.